nextflow-io/nf-co2footprint/README.md

 > WikiChip LLC (2025).
 CPU data including thermal design power (TDP) (Version June 20, 2025).
 > WikiChip. [https://en.wikichip.org/wiki/WikiChip](https://en.wikichip.org/wiki/WikiChip)

-You are free to use, share, and adapt the data under the terms of the ODbL.
+You are free to use, share, and adapt the data under the terms of the CC BY-NC-SA 4.0.
 For more details and attribution requirements, see the [NOTICE](./NOTICE) file.